-- A1.10 In summary, we consider that the services most likely to be directly affected by the BBC proposal are: - a) Commercial broadcasters' (PSB and non-PSB) channels and on-demand services, due to changes in audiences and potential impact on advertising revenues; and - b) Other VoD, SVoD and pay-TV providers, as a result of changes in audience volumes.
+- A1.19 In summary, we consider that the services most likely to be directly affected by the BBC proposal are: - a) Commercial broadcasters' (PSB and non-PSB) channels and on-demand services due to changes in audiences and potential impact on advertising revenues; and - b) Other VoD, SVoD and pay TV providers as a result of changes in audience volumes. - A1.20 As discussed in Section 3, we consider the main comparator channels to BBC Three are ITV2, E4 and Sky One as these are aimed at a similar audience profile to BBC Three.